 Maj.
 Nathan Greiner joined DARPA in July 2018 as a program manager in the Tactical Technology Office.
-His research interests include hypersonics, turbomachinery, air-to-ground weapons, and air operations in contested environments.
+His research interests include advanced power and propulsion technologies for land, sea, air, and space applications.

 Before joining DARPA, Maj.
 Greiner completed a one-year fellowship at the Oak Ridge National Laboratory in Oak Ridge, Tennessee, where he focused on materials research.
 Previously, he served as a deputy branch chief and hypersonics research engineer in the U.S. Air Force Research Laboratory’s Aerospace Systems Directorate at Wright-Patterson Air Force Base, Ohio.
 He also has held positions as a liaison officer with U.S. Special Operations Command at Camp Lemonnier, Djibouti, and program manager for U.S. Special Operations Command at MacDill Air Force Base, Florida.